josephspurrier/golang-portable-windows/README.md

 The latest release is [v1.1.0](https://github.com/josephspurrier/golang-portable-windows/releases/tag/1.1.0) (2014-01-02).

 The repository does not contain any binaries.
 Be sure to download the latest release which includes the binaries for Go and Git.

+## Overview

+This project is pretty much a turnkey solution that will not be suitable for everyone.
+Personally, I don't like installing programs on Windows, I'd rather run a portable version of software which I why I created this project.

+When I started using Go (without installing), I had to figure out all the environment paths, download a portable version of git, add an environmental flag with git to prevent SSL errors, learn what tools are in Go, and then learn the syntax for each of the tools.
+It took hours to figure out how to do all of those.

+I understand building a go program is simple: go build {package}

+But there are tasks that require much more typing like generating an HTML coverage map and then displaying in your web browser.

+go test -coverprofile="%GOPATH%\test.tmp" -race -cover {package}
+go tool cover -html="%GOPATH%\test.tmp"

+As developers, we automate as much as possible - at least we should.
+I believe that if you are typing in go build {package} or even using the arrow keys to find the command in the console history and then pressing Enter, you're wasting your time.

+Just double click any of the scripts and the commands will run.
+You don't have to specify the package or files - it will use the built in command "go list" to automatically build, test, format, clean, fix, or lint all the files in your workspace.

+From an ease of use standpoint, if you sat down at your friends computer, to get go up and running:

+* Download the latest zip release of my project
+* Extract to a folder
+* Double click \workspace\_Build.com
+* You can now run \workspace\src\start\start.exe

+It's that simple.

 ## Applications